microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 ### Performance Marks

-We have the [`performance.mark`](https://github.com/microsoft/vscode/blob/a3192fbad7bb02871ae8b6d3703c8bfc5433e661/src/vs/base/common/performance.d.ts#L11)-utility that works very similar to the standard [`mark`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark)-function.
-The difference is that you can use it in any context (node, electron, browser, or worker) and that it works with unix timestamps.
+We have the [`performance.mark`](https://github.com/microsoft/vscode/blob/a3192fbad7bb02871ae8b6d3703c8bfc5433e661/src/vs/base/common/performance.d.ts#L11)-utility that works very similarly to the standard [`mark`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark)-function.
+The difference is that you can use it in any context (node, electron, browser, or worker) and that it works with Unix timestamps.
 This allows them to be compared across different processes.

 Performance markers should be used for significant points of program execution and usually come in pairs of `willXYZ` and `didXYZ`.